NumbersUSA: History

 NumbersUSA was founded by Roy Beck in 1996 after he wrote the book, The Case Against Immigration.
 He claimed to have seen problems in the United States resulting from immigration during his research for the book, which he based on a study of crime in Wausau, Wisconsin.
 Beck, a newspaper journalist for three decades, had become an editor at the anti-immigration crusader John Tanton's The Social Contract starting in 1992, and would be an employee of Tanton's U.S. Inc. for 10 years.

 Tanton, who helped in the launching of NumbersUSA, had previously founded other anti-immigration groups including the Center for Immigration Studies (CIS) and the Federation for American Immigration Reform (FAIR).
 As described in The Detroit News, "The three Washington groups worked in tandem: FAIR lobbied Congress, CIS testified at government hearings, and NumbersUSA had followers ring legislators’ phones off the hook."
 NumbersUSA said it was independent of Tanton since 2002.

 NumbersUSA credited Texas Democrat Barbara Jordan as its "spiritual godmother" after she chaired the bipartisan U.S. Commission on Immigration Reform committee from 1994 until her death.
 The organization claims that Jordan's recommendations to cut annual green cards from 675,000 a year to 550,000 as well as eliminating "chain migration" during the Clinton administration were in line with its mission to reduce job competition and lower fiscal costs.
 The Clinton administration did not move forward with the recommendations, though the Commission did establish E-Verify.
 Other members of the commission have stated that NumbersUSA took Jordan's recommendations out of context as it also proposed a global wait list for more than 1 million immigration applicants.

 In 2004, NumbersUSA reported 50,000 members.

 In 2007, NumbersUSA was influential in derailing a bipartisan comprehensive immigration bill.
 The organization's members used information and tools from NumbersUSA to contact legislators and voice opposition.
 It claimed to have 1.5 million members that year.

 It has opposed United States immigration amnesty policies such as Deferred Action for Childhood Arrivals, claiming that "employers were allowed to hire the DACA parents for 10, 15, 20 years."
 During the first Trump administration, NumbersUSA criticized efforts by Jared Kushner on concessions made in the legislative process of the RAISE Act after initially praising the president and called Trump "very weak" for not mandating E-Verify despite campaigning to "hire American".

 According to The Atlantic, NumbersUSA consisted of 2 million members as of 2013.

 In November 2022, the organization announced James Massa, a former Cisco executive, as its next chief executive officer following the retirement of its founder, Beck.

+In 2025, the anti-immigrant group Californians for Population Stabilization (CAPS) merged into NumbersUSA.
+CAPS was designated as a hate group by the Southern Poverty Law Center due to its history of anti-immigrant activism, racially charged views expressed by its founders and associates, and its employment of white nationalists and a documented neo-Nazi.